-Officer Strickland led the department, by a large margin, in the arrest of individuals for felony offenses.
+Officer Weisenborn led the department, by a large margin, in the arrest of individuals for felony offenses.
 This led to him receiving the Aggressive Criminal Enforcement (ACE) award.
-The following is a synopsis of some of Officer Strickland's activities during the months for which he received the Patrolman of the Month award (January, March, April, & May).
+The following is a synopsis of some of Officer Weisenborn's activities during the months for which he received the Patrolman of the Month award (January, March, April, & May).

-- 28 Felony Arrests
+- 22 Felony Arrests

-- 39 Misdemeanor Arrests
+- 25 Misdemeanor Arrests

-- 3 DUI Arrests
+- 29 DUI Arrests

-- 24 Fugitive Arrests
+- 23 Fugitive Arrests

-- 245 Vehicle Stops
+- 619 Vehicle Stops

-Patrolman Strickland's loyalty and concern for the police department and city are evident in the manner he polices.
+Patrolman Weisenborn's loyalty and concern for the police department and city are evident in the manner he polices.
 Enforcement is not his only focus.
 He also focuses on what is best for the men and women of our department and takes the time to address quality of life issues for our residents.
-Officer Strickland continues his dedication as a detective in the Criminal Investigations Unit, which he transitioned in mid-August 2018.
-The department is truly fortunate to call Officer Strickland one of our own.
+The department is truly fortunate to call Officer Weisenborn one of our own.